-Coles Ice Cream Sandwich Won't Melt In The Heat & The Internet Is Baffled
+Ice Cream Sandwich Left In The Heat Won't Melt And The Internet Is Truly Baffled

 In recent years, people have become a lot more conscious about what they eat.
 Some even make sure their favorite foods are actually safe for consumption by conducting a series of experiments on them.
 In the most recent installment of "what's in my fridge," an Australian woman claimed that her favorite Coles ice cream sandwiches do not melt in the heat.